 In Mason, business as usual is about adapting to the unusual.
 Our entire operation is run with a business mindset, providing a concierge level of service for our business partners.
 For us, public and private entities working as one is what turns a strong business environment into an advanced ecosystem where our collective strengths remove barriers and build new foundations.

-We established the Mason Tech Elevator and Mason Bioscience Elevator to do this very thing for emerging companies to put down roots and reach new heights in creative, supportive environments.
-We consider ourselves a strategic player and a nimble partner to our business community, which has brought unprecedented value to our residents and stakeholders.
+We established the Mason Tech Elevator to do this very thing for emerging companies to put down roots and reach new heights in creative, supportive environments.
+We consider ourselves a strategic player and a nimble partner to our business community, which has brought immeasurable value to our residents and stakeholders.

 Unprecedented Job Growth